amcat/amcat-query-js/README.md

 # amcat-query-js
-Javascript tools for query rendering / fetching
+Javascript tools for query rendering / fetching.
+It is shared between `amcat-dashboard` and `amcat`, although the latter hosts extra tools itself to support an editing interface.